Comparing Yourself to Others in the Lifestyle

 way reinforces that negative self-talk because it shows us examples to prove that those

-• It causes jealousy and resentment.
+thoughts are true. - It causes jealousy and resentment.
 When you compare yourself to others, you are

 basically saying that you want something that someone else has, or is, or does.
 And that